Evergreen Cemetery Association|

 Thank you for your support.

-The 2013 annual membership meeting of the Evergreen Cemetery Association was held at 2:00 pm on Monday, July 15, 2013 in the small conference room at the Brainerd Public Library.
-In attendance were the following members of the Association's Board of Trustees: President John Boeder, Vice-president Duane Blanck, Secretary Don Crust, Treasurer Robert Tusler, Conrad Bye, Fred Casey, Laurie Hall, John Krueger, and John Van Essen.
-Also attending were Executive Director Karen Lentz, and two guests.
+The 2014 annual membership meeting of the Evergreen Cemetery Association was held at 2:30 pm on Monday, July 21, 2014 in the large conference room at the Brainerd Public Library.
+In attendance were the following members of the Association's Board of Trustees: President John Boeder, Vice-president Duane Blanck, Secretary Don Crust, Treasurer Robert Tusler, Conrad Bye, Fred Casey, Laurie Hall, and John Van Essen.
+Also attending were Executive Director Karen Lentz and board member candidate Gary Bluth.

 |Copyright © Evergreen Cemetery Association | Directory of the Dead | Contact Us||Last Updated:|